Marco Biagi (politician): After Parliament

 Biagi began a PhD in political science at Yale University in the autumn of 2016, studying comparative politics.

 In 2020 he sought a return to elected politics and put himself forward for selection as the SNP's candidate for Edinburgh Central.
 Party members chose Angus Robertson as their candidate instead.

-In 2020 he started work at SNP HQ to lead the party's independence task force as a consultant.
-However, in 2021 he quit, posting on social media that, "the best job offer I've ever had turn out to be worst job I've ever had".
+In 2020, he commenced employment at SNP HQ to oversee the party's independence task force as a consultant.
+However, by 2021, he resigned, sharing on social media that, "the most promising job offer I've ever received turned out to be the most disappointing."
 He added that he was disappointed that SNP members in Edinburgh Central had decided they would, "rather have a pompous impressionable idiot than me".

-He was elected as a local councillor for the Colinton/Fairmilehead ward in The City of Edinburgh Council election on 5 May 2022.
+He was elected as a local councillor for the Colinton/Fairmilehead ward in The City of Edinburgh Council election on 5 May 2022 and announced his resignation from that position on 19 November 2024.